 A little further away, a family tries to rebuild their damaged home.
 These people stopped their work of building their bombed house, to meet us with joy, noble and trust.
 Another life lesson for all of us in the “modern world” nagging in misery, aloofness, envy, xenophobia.
 All the people we met were extremely friendly, they gave us their smile even in their untold sorrow.
 But you can never complacent in a conflict zone.
 It is estimated that there are about 10,000 “sleepers” ISIS fighters mixed with residents.
 Everyday dozens are arrested and interrogated.

 At a central junction of the city, dredging machines are trying to clear the road.
 Large buildings are leaning by bombings, a huge trench has been opened up the road, a crane dismantling a defense tower, and a city bus trying to maneuver among the debris.
-At the edge of the road there is active ammunition, large caliber bullets, an RPG, two baby shoes… Returning to the car, we had to check if it was trapped with explosives.
-We wandered around the city.
-In most buildings you can not get in because they are not demined.
-For the same reason, you can not step o the rubble.
+At the edge of the road there is active ammunition, large caliber bullets, an RPG, baby clothes and shoes… Returning to the car, we had to check if it was trapped with explosives.
+We were wandering around the city.
+You can not get in most of the destroyed buildings because they are not demined, you can neither step on the rubble, you have to be always in alert.